AI made it dramatically easier for almost anyone to produce competent-looking work.

 There is nothing wrong with working at a higher level of abstraction.
 In fact, that is often what expertise looks like.

 A senior engineer does not need to write every line manually.
 A senior attorney does not need to draft every clause from scratch.
 The point of expertise is not manual effort.
-It is judgment.
+Expertise is judgment.

 The tool can handle the syntax.
 The professional still has to handle the consequences.